Every State Where You Can Pull Up to a Drive-Thru Liquor Store

 Drive-thru Frozen Margs from Eskimo Hut are the only things that can give Louisiana Daiquiris a run for their money.
 But if you prefer to mix up your own drinks at home, Texas has a ton of drive-thru retail stores as well.

 Drinkers around Salt Lake City are accustomed to strict alcohol laws, but the state’s drive-thru policy seems especially harsh.
-Retailers can sell beer and wine, but only up to 3.2 percent.
+Retailers can sell beer and wine, but only up to 3.2 percent ABV.
+It shouldn't be a problem if you're looking for something light.

 Along with North Carolina, the regional drive-thru beer shops known as “brew-thrus” are so specific to Virginia, the phrase is used by those online regional slang quizzes to pinpoint Virginians.